shabaz123/pico-eurocard/README.md

 Rev 2.0 - Removed SPI TFT pins, since there was some incompatibility with recently available displays.
 Added micro SD card socket.

-Rev 2.2 - Very similar to 2.0 version, but with far more legible silkscreen.
+Rev 2.2 - Very similar to 2.0 version, but with far more legible silkscreen, and with all surface-mount components (including the micro SD socket) on one side of the board, for easier production.
 Also added a resistor for more gate protection with partially assembled boards.